laser eye surgery private health insurance

 Private health insurance can no longer generally refer to visual aids.
 Laser eye surgery is a medical treatment.

-Requirements and Budget: What You Need to Plan
+Requirements and Budget: What You Need to Plan For

-Certain eye diseases can exclude the procedure.
+Certain eye diseases may exclude the procedure.

 Common procedures include LASIK, Femto-LASIK, PRK/LASEK, and ReLEx SMILE.

-Practical Guide: Steps for Reimbursement by Your Private Health Insurance
+Practice Guide: Steps for Reimbursement by Your Private Health Insurance

 Reimbursement requires careful preparation.